rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 structural type?) is of type `TypeVariants<'tcx>`, which is an enum defining all of the different kinds of types in the compiler.

-> NB: inspecting the `sty` field on types during type inference can be
+> N.B. inspecting the `sty` field on types during type inference can be
 > risky, as there may be inference variables and other things to
 > consider, or sometimes types are not yet known that will become
 > known later.).